Jollof Rice – The pride of West Africa

 Who really makes the best?

-Food experts and chefs have predicted that this West African food will be a big cuisine in 2018.
+Food experts and chefs have predicted that this West African food will be a big cuisine in the coming years.

 Jollof rice is eaten in many parts of West Africa and is a traditional dish in predominately Nigeria, Senegal and Ghana.